fizzstudio/ParaModel/etc/paramodel.api.md

     readonly seriesStatsScaledValues?: AllSeriesStatsScaledValues;
     // (undocumented)
     readonly theme: Theme;
-    // Warning: (ae-forgotten-export) The symbol "TrackingGroup" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     readonly trackingGroups: TrackingGroup[];
     // Warning: (ae-forgotten-export) The symbol "TrackingZone" needs to be exported by the entry point index.d.ts